The Cleveland Orchestra in Residence

 - Miami: The Cleveland Orchestra serves more than 20,000 adults and young people in the Miami-Dade community through a variety of concerts and community engagement activities including school programs and coaching with university students.
 The Orchestra performs concerts at the Adrienne Arsht Center for the Performing Arts of Miami-Dade County and partners with numerous community organizations.
 For more information, please visit clevelandorchestramiami.com.

-- New York: In 2011, the Orchestra begins a new biennial residency at New York’s Lincoln Center Festival with Franz Welser-Möst leading a week of concerts performing Bruckner symphonies and works by John Adams.
-The residency continues in 2013 when they’ll partner in a production from the Vienna State Opera, Welser-Möst became the general music director in 2010.
+- New York: In 2011, the Orchestra began a new residency releationship with New York’s Lincoln Center Festival with Franz Welser-Möst leading a week of concerts performing Bruckner symphonies and works by John Adams.
+The residency will continue in future years, with additional themed programming or in featuring the Orchestra in fully-staged opera presentations.

 - Vienna: The Orchestra’s residency at the famed Musikverein (home of the Vienna Philharmonic) is the first of its kind by an American orchestra.
-The Orchestra held its fourth Musikverein residency in Fall 2009, as part of a ten-concert tour and returns in November 2011 for a fifth set of concerts in residence.
+The Orchestra held its fourth Musikverein residency in Fall 2009, as part of a ten-concert tour and returned in November 2011 for a fifth set of concerts in residence.
+The residencies continue in 2013, with programming of works by Beethoven and Shostakovich.